Yuichi-Aragi/ScriptPilot/README.md

 ScriptPilot is an open-source project.
 Contributions, bug reports, and feature suggestions are welcome!

 *   **Issues:** Please report bugs or suggest features via the GitHub Issues tab.
-*   **Pull Requests:** If you'd like to contribute code, please feel free to open a Pull Request.
+*   **Pull Requests:** If you'd like to contribute code, please feel yourself to open a Pull Request.

 While contributions are encouraged, please understand that active maintenance or prompt responses from the original author may be limited.